muziejus/javascripting-english-major/_chapters/iteration.md

 Let’s say that at our party, we’ll only have cheese pizza.
 Too bad for the mushroom fans, but they’ll eat cheese, too.
 Now, our turtles each have a `.pizzaSlices` property that tells us how many slices of pizza they are going to eat.
-Assuming 8 slices per pizza, how many pizzas do we need to buy?
+Assuming eight slices per pizza, how many pizzas do we need to buy?
 Enter `.reduce()`, which will go to work on every value of the `.pizzaSlices` property, step-by-step, and add them together: